hkicko/CubeCell-GPS-Helium-Mapper/README.md

 Install [PlatformIO IDE](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide)

 Once you are in Visual Studio Code, go to the Explorer and click Clone Repository.
+Paste the URL you got from GitHub, by clicking on the Code button.
 When prompted for location, if you want to use the default location (and you are using Windows) do the following - select your Documents folder, if there is no PlatformIO sub-folder in it - create one and enter it, then if there is no Projects sub-folder inside - create it and select it as the location for the cloned repository.
 So the final location would be %userprofile%\Documents\PlatformIO\Projects

 Open the cloned folder

-Open the main.cpp from src folder and wait.
+Open the main.cpp from src sub-folder and wait.
 Initially the #include directives at the top will have squiggly lines as unknown, but relatively soon (within 5 min) PlatformIO will detect and install the required platform and libraries.
 If you don't want to wait, open PlatformIO and go to Platforms and install "ASR Microelectronics ASR650x".
 You can do that as a step right after installing PlatformIO.

-Comment out/uncomment the appropriate line for your board version (for GPS Air530 or Air530Z).
+Comment out/uncomment the appropriate line for your board version (for GPS Air530 or Air530Z) in main.cpp.

 Comment out/uncomment the #define lines for VIBR_SENSOR, VIBR_WAKE_FROM_SLEEP, MENU_SLEEP_DISABLE_VIBR_WAKEUP, MAX_GPS_WAIT, MAX_STOPPED_CYCLES and edit the values for the timers if desired.